Adlink-ROS/pure-2d-lidar-slam-toolkit/README.md

 # pure-2d-lidar-slam-toolkit

-This SLAM Toolkit helps users to try SLAM by using only a LiDAR and a ROScube without having a real robot.
+This SLAM Toolkit helps users to try SLAM by using only a LiDAR without having a real robot.
 Furthermore, the toolkit is able to convert a PGM map file into a Gazebo world, give users the possiblity to do Navigation simulation according to their environment.

 In general, the toolkit offers: